 - Digital readers (a single file containing two or more articles);

 Essentially, under the Easy Access scheme, as a lecturer, you can reproduce publications in your teaching material, free of charge and without requesting permission.
 The basic rule is as follows: a maximum of 50 pages from a work may be reproduced, up to a maximum of 25% of the work.
-Thus, the number of words is no longer relevant, but rather the number of pages reproduced.

 The reproduction of more than 50 pages or more than 25% of the work is deemed to be a ‘major reproduction’, which must be notified to Stichting Pro.
 There will also be fees to pay.
 Read more about reproducing ‘major reproductions’ and how to notify them on the Stichting Pro website.